Daven-/CodeChallenges/README.md

-# CodeEval
+# Some code challenging website
-Code for my completed or in progress challanges over at https://www.codeeval.com
+completed code for challenges